-Preached at: St Dominic's Convent Chapel, Springfield Convent in the Archdiocese of Cape Town, South Africa.
+Preached at: The Catholic Church of the Resurrection in Bryanston in the Archdiocese of Johannesburg, South Africa.

-We gather today to celebrate the baptism of Michael Wallace van Zyl.
+We gather today to celebrate the baptism of Michael David.
 As Christians, we belong to the Mystical Church of the Body of Christ, and as the first of the Sacraments of initiation, we are all gathered here to welcome young Michael into a relationship with Jesus Christ.
 In some parts of the world we call this occasion a 'Christening' - that is, where he takes on Christ and Christ claims him for himself.